jewettaij/visfd/doc/doc_filter_mrc.md

 [example](#Example-1)).
 Open the file created during that step
 (eg. "membranes_tv.rec") in IMOD.
-Find a place in the image where the saliency (brightnees) of the membrane you are interested in is weak.
+Find a place in this image where the saliency (brightness) of the membrane you are interested in is weak.
 Click on voxels located near the weakest point (a.k.a. "junction point", or "saddle point") between two different bright blobs